josh-works/josh-works.github.io/_pages/was-jesus-ethics-normative.md

 > Or let me say it more sharply:
 > **I propose to read the Gospel narrative with the constantly present question, "Is there here a social ethic?"**
 >
-> I shall, in other words, be testing the hypothesis that runs counter to the prevalent assumptions:
->
-> _That the ministry and the claims of Jesus are best understood as presenting to hearers and readers not the avoidance of political options, but **one particular social-political-ethical option**_.
+> I shall, in other words, be testing the hypothesis that runs counter to the prevalent assumptions, and I will be exploring the possibility that the ministry and the claims of Jesus are best understood as presenting to hearers and readers not the avoidance of political options, but **one particular social-political-ethical option**_.
 >
 > This study is then addressed to two quite discrete tasks.
 In substance and procedure the two will be distinct, calling for different kinds of methods and demonstration.
 >